A Giant List Of Common Social Fears

 A general fear of something embarrassing happening

 This one could apply to any number of things in any number of situations.
-Maybe someone will worry about doing something out of a movie like spilling all their papers in the middle of class, or dropping a plate full of dishes while working as a waiter.
+Maybe someone worries about doing something out of a movie like spilling all their papers in the middle of class, or dropping a plate full of dishes while working at a restaurant.

 Fear of having certain bodily responses in social situations

-Some people develop a second-order fear of sorts, where an unpleasant bodily response often occurs in social situations that make them anxious.
-On top of what they're already worried about, they also start to fear that the physical response will happen as well, and that it will lead to humiliation and embarrassment for them.
+Some people develop a second-order fear of sorts, where an unpleasant bodily response often occurs in social settings that make them anxious.
+On top of what they're already worried about, they also start to fear that the physical response will happen as well, and that it will lead to humiliation and embarrassment.
 This often happens to people with Social Anxiety Disorder.
 This obviously makes things more difficult for them, because now they have to deal with two fears at once, and one gets in the way of making progress on the other.

 Fear of appearing visibly anxious

-Some people get so nervous in some social situations that they develop a fear of becoming noticeably anxious.
-They worry that people will notice them trembling, sweating, struggling to get out their words, or looking wide-eyed and stricken.
+Some people get so nervous in some situations that they develop a fear of becoming noticeably anxious.
+They worry everyone will notice them trembling, sweating, struggling to get out their words, or looking wide-eyed and stricken.

 Fear of blushing